-This study attempted to investigate some of the factors affecting school administration under the FPE program in Ndeiya Location and the purpose of the study focused on identifying the factors and the possible measures to address the challenges.
+This study attempted to investigate some of the factors affecting school administration under the FPE program in Kariobangi Location and the purpose of the study focused on identifying the factors and the possible measures to address the challenges.
 The questions that guided the study were; 1) identify the various factors affecting primary school administration.2) the impact of some of factors on primary school administration.3) Identify the measures for solving and addressing the challenges to school administration.

 This study was conducted through a purposive survey because it almost handled respondents of the same section.
 The findings of the study were analyzed systematically in accordance with the research questions.

 In regard to the stress experiences of school administrators, it was found that leading and managing change is the key stressor that affected the school administrators in their attempt to execute their duties, as evidenced in Table 2.
 Many felt that change was imposed on them by a system that did not provide administrators with the support necessary to facilitate the successful implementation of the new policies and circular.
 The inadequate resources to administrators both human and financial exacerbated leading and managing change and this often produced frustrations to administrators who felt that without sufficient resources they could not adequately perform their jobs, this implied that When it comes to change, school administrators are conditioned to determining, evaluating and driving the tasks to completion.
-They are good at managing change tasks but school administrators are not trained for is managing the psychology of change implementation of objectives set for education.
-From the respondents' views, they lamented that FPE funds are provided in form of Capitation Grants (CG) and school facilities grants (SFG).
+They are skilled at managing the tasks associated with what is about to be different.
+They are good at managing change tasks but school administrators are not trained for is managing the psychology of change provided in form of Capitation Grants (CG) and school facilities grants (SFG).
 The overall goal of FPE in Kenya is to increase access, equity and quality of primary education with a specific objective of providing the minimum necessary facilities and resources to enable every child to enter and remain in school until the primary cycle of education is complete.

 School administrators lacked confidence in their own ability to manage and lead change that contributed to feelings of anxiety around this issue.
-The perception of receiving inadequate professional training was limited to this aspect of the job Table 3 reveals that school funds are always provided to the schools for the
+The perception of receiving inadequate professional training was limited to this aspect of the job